chrisnoonan98675/site/xl-deploy/concept/types-of-orchestrators-in-xl-deploy.markdown

 ## *By deployment group* orchestrators

-*By deployment group* orchestrators use the _deployment group_ property of a middleware *container* to group steps for all containers in the same group.
+*By deployment group* orchestrators use the **deployment group** property of a middleware container to group steps for all containers that are assigned the same deployment group.

 All component changes for a given container are put in the same group, and all groups are combined into a single (sequential or parallel) deployment workflow.
 This allows fine-grained control over which containers are deployed to together.